pottendo/vice-mapper/README.md

 'one-keystroke' screenshot.
 For now this is key is *Pause* on normal keyboards.
 If this key is pressed, vice generated a screenshot of the actual screen in the working directory of Vice.
-A specific name convention is used: *vice-screen--1xYY.png* where YY is a running number for 00.
+A specific name convention is used: *vice-screen--1xYYY.png* where YY is a running number starting from 01.
 `-1' is the hint for the mapper that this tile is not placed yet.
-Numbering starts from 00 every time, vice starts.
+Numbering starts from 01 every time, vice starts.

 Here the patch: [vice-mapper patch for hotkey 'Pause'](https://github.com/pottendo/vice-mapper/blob/master/vice-mapper.patch) to be applied in <vice-src>/src/arch/gtk3